 Past, Present, and Future

 Much has changed in the 75 years plus since the Goleta Sanitary District was established in 1942.
-The United States was engaged in the Second World War, the community of Goleta had 1500 residents, much of the area was in agricultural production covered by fields or citrus and vegetables.
+The United States was engaged in the Second World War, the community of Goleta had 1,500 residents, and much of the area was devoted to the agricultural production of citrus fruits and vegetables.

 The members of the community at that time determined that it was necessary to form a special district solely focused on the protection of public health and the environment through the safe collection, treatment and disposal of its wastewater.
-The fledgling District applied to the U.S. Navy department to connect its sewer lines to the Marine Air Base, located on the site of today’s municipal airport.
+The fledgling District applied to the U.S. Navy department to connect its sewer lines to the Marine Air Base, located on the site of today’s Santa Barbara Municipal Airport.
 Plans were drawn to build a sewer system and treatment plant.
-In July 1951, the new plant was opened for the first time to an enthusiastic community.
-Since that time the Goleta Sanitary District has evolved as the community has grown and has always remained committed to its mission to protect public health and the environment through responsible wastewater collection, treatment, and resource recovery to meet present and future community needs.
+In July 1951, the new plant opened for the first time to an enthusiastic community.
+Since that time the Goleta Sanitary District has evolved as the community has grown and has always remained committed to its mission: to protect public health and the environment through responsible wastewater collection, treatment, and resource recovery to meet present and future community needs.

 The District’s vision for the future is focused on sustainability through innovation based on new technologies to maximize water resource recovery, reuse and energy self-sufficiency.

 1942 The Goleta Sanitary District is formed pursuant to the Sanitary District Act of 1923.
 Service is initially provided by a small primary treatment plant on the Marine Air Base property (later to become part of UCSB)

 1951 The District opens a treatment plant in its current location to serve the greater Goleta community consisting of approximately 1,500 residents

 1968 The District installs 36” outfall pipe to discharge treated wastewater 1 mile off Goleta Beach

 1960s-70s A majority of the District's underground collection system installed as a majority of Goleta’s residential tracts are constructed